Cape Verdeans

 Cape Verdeans, also called Cabo Verdeans (cabo-verdiano), are a people native to Cape Verde, an island nation in West Africa consisting of an archipelago in the central Atlantic Ocean.
-Cape Verde is a multi-ethnic society.

 Ethnic groups

 The Cape Verde archipelago was uninhabited when the Portuguese landed there in 1456.
-Africans from the main lands were brought to the islands to work on Portuguese plantations.
+Africans from the main lands and Arabs from adjacent West Africa were brought to the islands to work on Portuguese plantations.
 As a result, many Cape Verdeans have a multi-ethnic ancestry.
 The last time racial groups were counted in Cape Verde was in the 1950 census.

 Italian seamen who were granted land by the Portuguese Empire, were followed by Portuguese settlers, exiles, and Portuguese Jews (lançados) who were victims of the Inquisition.
 Many foreigners from other parts of the world settled in Cape Verde as their permanent country.
-Most of them were Dutch, French, British, Spanish, or the English, as well as some MENA population and Jews (from Lebanon and Morocco).
+Most of them were Dutch, French, British, Spanish, or the English, as well as Arabs and Jews (from Lebanon and Morocco).

 The most important ethnic roots for Cape Verde based on historically known presence, cultural retention and ancestral connections are those of the Mandinga, Wolof, Biafada, Papel and Bainouk ethnicities, while the remaining suspected ethnicities will show much variation in actual contributions to Cape Verde's ethnogenesis.
 But for each of them there is some kind of historical testimony to their presence in Cape Verde, which are the Fula, Sereer, Diola, Cassanga, Basari/Tenda, Balanta, Bijagos, Nalu, Cocoli, Baga, Susu, Jallonké, Bambara and Sape.